Gooongna/AboutDocker/README.md

 * **Docker Compose**:  a toolkit to build, ship and run multi-container applications.
 It's based on  a _docker-compose.yml_** file.  it can manage multi-container applications on a single machine.
 It does not work on computer clusters, across multiple machine.

-* **Docker Swarm**: another Docker product, is used to manage multi-container application stacks across multiple. **Docker Compose and Docker Swarm can both use the same Compose file to deploy and run application stacks.
+* **Docker Swarm**: another Docker product, is used to manage multi-container application stacks across multiple.
+Docker Compose and Docker Swarm can both use the same Compose file to deploy and run application stacks.
 So most of entries in the Compose File is compatible with Docker Swarm

+* **One container should have one concern**:Think of containers as entities that take responsibility for one aspect of your project.
+So design your application in a way that your web server, database, in-memory cache and other components have their own dedicated containers.

 # Common Docker Cammand Line

 * Pull image `docker pull redis`

 * List pulled images `docker images`

+* List all images including the intermediary images created during `docker build`, `docker images -a`

+* List images with filter `docker images --filter "dangling=true"`

+* Remove dangling images `docker rmi $(docker images -q --filter "dangling=true").`

 * Run an image = create a container `docker run -[operation] [image_name:tag]`, `docker run -b redis:3.2`